oeah2/desktop-prayer-times/README.md

 Known Issues:
 - Socket implementation is buggy and blocking
-- Adding, renaming, moving and removing cities not working.
+- moving and editing cities not implemented.

 Todo: